 - Dust, Fume, Mist & Vapour Monitoring – we provide air monitoring services for a range of airborne hazards including;

-- Fungi & Bacteria – we conduct bioaerosol monitoring using a pump with a Biostage that is used to sample fungal and bacterial levels that are later analysed in a laboratory.
+- Fungi & Bacteria – we conduct air and surface fungal and bacterial sampling in a wide range of environments including water damaged buildings and workplaces.
+The samples are then analysed in a laboratory.
 Fungal levels are particularly important when there is mould.
 Following the monitoring, strategies for remediation are also determined.

 - Hazardous chemical risk assessments we conduct hazardous chemical risk assessments using a risk management process.
 The different aspects addressed include;